Femlives/femlives/README.md

 - follow the instructions
   - The device name doesn't really matter, just pick one that makes sense to you
   - open the browser to continue
-  - Use the femlives github account for logging in
+  - Use the Femlives github account for logging in

 ### linting